How, When, and Why to Fertilize Boston Ferns

 When and How Often Should You Fertilize Boston Ferns

-The ideal time to fertilize a Boston fern is during the main growing season.
+The ideal time to fertilize a Boston fern is during the primary growing season.
 This runs from spring through until the end of summer.
 This is when the plant is actively trying to grow, and fertilizer can provide a helping hand.
+This is also the best time of year to consider propagating or repotting your Boston fern if needed.

-Because they don’t grow that quickly, Boston ferns don’t need huge doses of fertilizer.
+Because they don’t grow that quickly, Boston ferns don’t need massive doses of fertilizer.
 A good schedule is to provide some feed every four to six weeks during the growing season.

 During fall and winter, most plants will go dormant, including Boston ferns.
 Fertilizing can be reduced to once every two or three months but isn’t strictly necessary.
 The strength of the fertilizer dose should also be reduced.